zoe-gif/md-notes/Study notes/QS/Building Contract/Standard Form of Building Contract (Without Qty) 2006.md

 - (2) The Contractor shall assign to the Employer (so far as he is lawfully able to do so) the benefits of all suppliers' and sub-contractors' warranties, guarantees or other ancillary agreements for materials, goods or work insofar as they are required by the Contract, Nominated Sub-Contracts or Nominated Supply Contracts, other than the direct warranties to the Employer required under teh Nominated Sub-Contracts and Nominated Supply Contracts, within 60 days after the issue of the Substantial Completion Certificate for the whole of the Works.
 - (3) Where te Contractor assigns the benefit of a suppliers' or sub-contractors' warranty, guarantee or other ancillary agreement for materials, goods or work to the Employer, the Employer shall exhaust all remedies under the warranty, guarantee or ancillary agreement before enforcing the terms of the Contract against the Contractor in respect of any matter for which a cause of action exists against the sub-contractor or supplier under the warranty, guarantee or other ancillary agreement.

-### 5.12 Submission o f as-built drawings
+### 5.12 Submission of as-built drawings

 - (1) The Contractor shall submit to the Architect 2 copies of a complete set of the as-built drawings that are required by the Contract, Nominated Sub-Contracts or Nominated Supply Contracts within 60 days of the issue of the Substantial Completion Certificate for the whole of the Works.
-- (2) Where the drawings referred to under clauses 5.3, 5.4, 5.5 have been issued electronically, the Contractor shall, if so required by the Architect, provide the as-built drawings electronically.
+- (2) Where the drawings referred to under clauses 5.3, 5.4, 5.5 and 5.6 have been issued electronically, the Contractor shall, if so required by the Architect, provide the as-built drawings electronically.

 ### 5.13 Limits to use of documents